|www . Science-Projects . com|

 He then got another bright idea that would conclusively show that the traits for each species resided in the feet.
 What he wanted to do was switch the top halves of each alga with the feet of the other.
 But first he had to make sure that his idea had a chance of working.
 He needed to do a control operation.
 He merely snipped off the top of a cell and then tried grafting it back onto its base.
 And he watched the grafted cell carefully to make sure that the top half didn't merely wither away, to be replaced by one regenerated by the base.
 His control, or "sham experiment" is shown to the right.

 Now he was sure that his "surgical" techniques were working, so he went into the transplant business - switching top halves.
 Again he watched his "patients" carefully, and what he saw is shown below.
-After switching, no parts of the morphological hybrids withered, but over time the top halves slowly changed into the form that was dictated by the "traits'" instructions in the respective bases.
+After switching, no parts of the morphological hybrids withered, but over time the top halves slowly changed or "morphed" into the form that was dictated by the "traits'" instructions in the respective bases.

 And, just to make sure, he went to higher power in his microscope to make sure that the feet contained that thing called a nucleus.
 They did!
 Hence, Hammerling concluded that the genes or traits resided in the nucleus - all of the cell's traits, and not just some of them.
 Why all?
 Because the cells could do all the steps of their life-cycles.